 (MORE: How to Ask for a LinkedIn Introduction and Get One)

 Your brand story should contain three things: a compelling statement of your distinctive value, a backstory that explains how you got to be so good at what you do, and an aspirational statement about the impact you want your work to have.

-, a physician turned chief executive turned health care consultant, has a LinkedIn profile with a simple but powerful aspiration statement: to make health care “more effective, efficient, and humane.”
+To write an aspirational statement, don’t worry about the job or title you currently hold.
+Jay Want, a physician turned chief executive turned health care consultant, has a LinkedIn profile with a simple but powerful aspiration statement: to make health care “more effective, efficient, and humane.”

 Align Your Experience Section With Your Summary Section

 The Experience section of your LinkedIn profile is the data that backs up the story you tell in the Summary section.
 So be sure the two sections are aligned.
 If you talk about an experience at a company as part of your brand story, be sure that company shows up in your Experience section.

 When you're looking to put recommendations from others about your work in your LinkedIn profile, think quality over quantity.
 One recommendation that reveals a new aspect of what you can contribute is better than 10 recommendations that repeat what's already been said in other parts of your profile.
 Remember: Your reader's attention is limited, so think about how your recommendations can complement your profile, rather than duplicate it.

 - Be introspective.
 Identify your passions, talents, competencies, values, beliefs and wisdom.
 In short, know thyself.
 That's fundamental to describing who you are, at your core.

 - Gather feedback.
 It helps to get an outside perspective.
 Ask your clients, colleagues or managers: “What is distinctive about the way I approach my work and the results that I produce?”
 Incorporate that information into your profile.